cj1128/emoji-images/README.md

 All the images are rendered by the browser.
 If you want emoji images in different size, follow these steps:

-- Clone this repo 🚀
+- Clone this repo and install dependencies 🚀
 - Start a local server and open `generator.html` 🖱
 - Adjust the params ⚙
 - Click `Download` to download a preview image 🤓